wjchu1995/vezda/README.md

 ```

 ### Uninstalling Vezda
-Should you ever wish to uninstall Vezda from your system, simply enter
+Should you ever wish to uninstall Vezda from your system, simply enter:
 ```
 $ pip uninstall vezda
 ```